PyMVPA/PyMVPA/doc/source/glossary.rst

   Sensitivity
     A sensitivity is a score assigned to each :term:`feature` with respect to its impact on the performance of the learner.
-So, for a classifier, sensitivity of a feature might describe its influence on generalization performance of the classifier.
+So, for a classifier, sensitivity of a feature might describe its influence on :term:`generalization` performance of the classifier.
 In case of linear classifiers, it could simply be coefficients of separating hyperplane given by :term:`weight vector`.
 There exist additional scores which are similar to sensitivities